ipwnosx/docs-1/content/rancher/v2.x/en/faq/_index.md

 **Are you going to integrate Longhorn?**

 Yes.
-Longhorn was on a bit of a hiatus while we were working on v2.0.
-We plan to re-engage on the project.
+Longhorn was integrated into Rancher v2.5+.